Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/common/control/index.rst

           !! processed by numpydoc !!

-.. py:class:: ControlSystem(T_s)
+.. py:class:: ControlSystem

-   Bases: :py:obj:`abc.ABC`
+   Bases: :py:obj:`Protocol`

    Base class for control systems.

-   This base class provides typical functionalities for control systems.
-It can be used as a template for implementing custom controllers.
-An instance of this class can be called as a function.
-When called, it runs the main control loop.

-   :param T_s: Sampling period (s).
-   :type T_s: float

-   .. attribute:: clock

-      Digital clock.

-      :type: Clock

-   .. attribute:: data

-      Saved simulation data.

-      :type: SimpleNamespace

-   .. attribute:: pwm

-      Pulse-width modulator.

-      :type: PWM
+   This class defines the interface for control systems.
+It is a generic class that can be used with different models, measurements, feedback signals, and reference signals.
+The class provides methods for saving, post-processing, and clearing data.